 MÁIRT -- On the morning of Nov.
-20, 1917, the 16th Irish Division of the British army assaulted an area of the German lines known as "Tunnel Trench," named for an elaborate tunnel system that…Continue
+20, 1917, the 16th Irish Division of the British army assaulted an area of the German lines known as "Tunnel Trench," named for an elaborate tunnel system that ran along it.
+The attack was meant as a diversion for the main…Continue

 Added by The Wild Geese on November 17, 2018 at 4:30pm — No Comments

 Aidan MacCarthy crouched low in the air raid shelter he and the other prisoners of war had dug themselves.
 They had seen two American B-29 bombers flying toward the city of Nagasaki before they went into the shelter.
-A few POWs had stayed outside, though,…Continue
+A few POWs had stayed outside, though, wanting to see bombs fall on the Japanese for a bit of retribution…Continue

 "In eighteen hundred and forty-four